What is customer experience?

 Today’s consumers expect ease and speed at every touchpoint along the customer journey.
 If they don’t get it, they will seek the path of least resistance elsewhere.
 Make the customer experience more convenient by investing in solutions that eliminate common friction points.
-For example, you could make your website simpler to navigate or maximize your use of customer service software to help agents resolve issues more quickly.
-Customer feedback will point you toward where those friction points are.
+For example, you could make your website simpler to navigate or maximise your use of customer service software to help agents resolve issues more quickly.
+Customer feedback will point you towards where those friction points are.

 Train all staff who connect with customers in person and virtually to listen empathetically to customer requests.
 Invest in tools to help them put the customer first and understand their needs.
 It often only takes a single negative experience to lose a customer to a competitor.

 A seamless buying journey is important to many customers.
 Make it easy for customers to connect with your brand on whatever channel they prefer.
-Integrate systems that collect and analyze customer data so employees in any department can get a complete view of any customer during any interaction—sparing the customers from the chore of having to repeat their requests.
+Integrate systems that collect and analyse customer data so employees in any department can get a complete view of any customer during any interaction—sparing the customers from the chore of having to repeat their requests.

 Systems that anticipate customers’ needs are strong drivers of an excellent CX.
 A carefully targeted marketing email that represents an upsell opportunity for your business can seem like a pleasant convenience for your customer.
 It gives them the feeling of, “This brand knows exactly what I need.
 They get me.”
-Personalization is a win-win.
+Personalisation is a win-win.

-Giving customers self-service options, such as how-to videos, FAQs, or access to automated 24/7 support through a chatbot or virtual agent saves customers time and allows your contact center agents to focus on resolving more complex issues that arise.
+Giving customers self-service options, such as how-to videos, FAQs, or access to automated 24/7 support through a chatbot or virtual agent saves customers time and allows your contact centre agents to focus on resolving more complex issues that arise.

 Product or service quality.

 Lastly, no business can go wrong by making a service easier to use, making a product more appealing, or reducing the time customers spend on maintenance and reordering.
-Watch this webinar to learn how you can deliver hyper-personalized customer experiences.
+Watch this webinar to learn how you can deliver hyper-personalised customer experiences.

 5 CX pitfalls to avoid